 Up in the north of Nicaragua, near to the colonial town of Leon, is the village of Las Peñitas.
 You won’t find the hustle and bustle of San Juan del Sur here, but it’s busier than Gigante, especially at weekends.
 People love this place and often end up staying for a long time – my friend Ben from England ended up here for five weeks!
 Anyway, the surf is consistent and you won’t find crowds here.
 Non-surfers also have the much mellower Poneloya beach next door to chill on if they want.

-Costa Rica Surfing Towns
+Costa Rica Surf Towns

 Costa Rica is Central America’s ground zero for all types of tourism, including surf tourism.
 They’ve been coming here since the 60s and 70s and built the towns of Tamarindo, Jaco, and many others.
 Or at least made them into what they are now.

 Not that surfers need the government to tell them how good it is in Costa Rica, of course.
-We could name many more surf towns than the five listed below.
+We could name many more surf towns than the six listed below.
 But we don’t have all day, I’m afraid.

-Another “love it or hate it” place (and I love it, too), Jaco is also a major surfing center in Costa Rica, full of bars, restaurants, and hotels of all different qualities.
+Another “love it or hate it” place (and I love it), Jaco is also a major surfing center in Costa Rica, full of bars, restaurants, and hotels of all different qualities.
 Jaco beach itself is so-so, but right next door Playa Hermosa offers some of the best surf in the world and hosts international competitions.
 You’ve also got access to the beaches of Esterillos here, as well as one or two more discreet spots to the north.

 Out on the Nicoya Peninsula, at the end of a (very) bumpy road is the community of Santa Teresa.
 For those who dislike the hustle and bustle of Tamarindo and Jaco and seek something a little more mellow, Santa Teresa is it.
 The place is growing though, don’t get me wrong.
 Some would say booming.
-Santa Teresa offers a cool hippy, yoga type of vibe to go with the surf and some of the best restaurants and high-end boutique hotels in Costa Rica.
+Santa Teresa offers a cool hippy, yoga type of vibe to go with the surf and some of the best restaurants and high-end boutique hotels and vacation rentals in Costa Rica.

 Over on the Caribbean side of Costa Rica, Puerto Viejo has the best, wildest, most hardcore wave in Costa Rica, if not Central America.
 I mentioned the book In Search of Captain Zero before.
 Well, Puerto Viejo is where he found Captain Zero and if you want a true rundown on surfing this wave, read the book.
 The town itself is awesome.
 No major development like you see on the Pacific Coast, it still retains its Caribbean character, although it is growing.

-Panama Surfing Towns
+Panama Surf Towns

 Like Guatemala, Panama is a relatively new kid on the block when it comes to surfing.
 It shouldn’t be though.
 Panama has the longest coastline in Central America and we bet you’ll see more surfing spots discovered and springing up in the future.